mmanos/laravel-utilities/README.md

 Prepare a fresh version of Laravel by adding helpful functionality.
 This command will do the following:

 * Create app/classes directory and autoload it
+* Configure local environment detection
 * Install helper functions file
 * Configure event callbacks
 * Configure the HTTP Exceptions handler
 * Enable sending of custom headers in response
 * Set app timezone to America/Chicago
 * Configure a common site/company name for use throughout the app
+* Create a custom model class for other models to extend
+* Ignore local config files in Git
+* Add Carbon class alias

 ```console
 $ mmanos-laravel prepare